-Basic remuneration calculation method Performance-linked remuneration calculation method ased on the degree of achievement of consolidated operating income and non-consolidated operating income rectors, excluding outside directors.
-Stock-based remuneration calculation method Until FY03/23 At certain times each year, the Company grants points to directors, excluding outside directors, in accordance with stock-grant rules based on the amount of basic remuneration and the degree of achievement of performance targets for each fiscal year, and delivers the number of Company shares equivalent to the accumulated number of points when they leave office. carcuration method FY03/24 Revised the method for granting points in proportion to the amount of basic remuneration for each position based on stock-grant rules aimed at sharing interests with shareholders and further raising awareness of shareholder-oriented management.
+Basic remuneration calculation method Basic remuneration is determined according to officer position and responsibilities in line with basic remuneration standards.
+Performance-linked remuneration calculation method Calculated based on the degree of achievement of consolidated operating income and non-consolidated operating income targets for directors, excluding outside directors.
+Stock-based remuneration calculation method Until FY03/23 At certain times each year, the Company grants points to directors, excluding outside directors, in accordance with stock-grant rules based on the amount of basic remuneration and the degree of achievement of performance targets for each fiscal year, and delivers the number of Company shares equivalent to the accumulated number of points when they leave office.
+FY03/24 Revised the method for granting points in proportion to the amount of basic remuneration for each position based on stock-grant rules aimed at sharing interests with shareholders and further raising awareness of shareholder-oriented management.